CMU-17-214/s2024/assignments/hw2.md

 **What to test.**

-Minus the below exceptions, you should test **all TypeScript functions that have specifications** in the original code base, including the new `recentMistakesFirstSorter` that you added.
+Minus the below exceptions, you should test **all functions that have specifications** in the original code base, including the new `recentMistakesFirstSorter` that you added.

 You do _not_ need to test:

 - `toString`, `get*` methods: these contain trivial or non-essential functionality.
 Your tests may, of course, use getter methods.
-- `index.ts` and any code written for parsing command line options: these depend heavily on your implementation in homework 1, for which we specified no interface.
+- `Main.java` and any code written for parsing command line options: these depend heavily on your implementation in homework 1, for which we specified no interface.
-- `loadCards` in `store.ts`: this deals with I/O.
+- `loadCardsFromFile()` function in `CardLoader.java`: this deals with I/O.
-- `cardshuffler.ts`: randomness is hard to test.
+- `CardShuffler.java`: randomness is hard to test.
-- `ui.ts`: you will not need to test UI.
+- `UI.java`: you will not need to test UI.

 Please note that the last four exclusions would not be industry-standard.
 They are nontrivial to test, though.
 We will show you later in the course how you can test such functionality.

 Our reference implementation has about 40 tests.
-As a hint, for `cardorganizer.ts`, there are many different possible combinations of sorters and repeaters.
+As a hint, for `CardOrganizer.java`, there are many different possible combinations of sorters and repeaters.
 You should _not_ need to test all combinations to achieve suitable specification coverage!

-### Part 3: Structural testing (Java)
+### Part 3: Structural testing

 Write structural tests in **Java** for the files under the `achievement` folder to achieve 100% *branch* coverage.
 You do not need to test `UI.java` which is where achievements are displayed.
 You do not need to achieve a branch coverage goal for any other code, and we will not evaluate your test quality for the achievements with injected bugs.